Washington food manager license and insurance requirements

 CFPM courses cover a number of topics related to proper food handling, such as:

-Participants must pass an exam on the covered food protection course topics to obtain their certification.
+Participants must pass an exam on the topics covered in the food protection course to obtain their certification.

-Typically, you or your employees can complete the training course for food manager certification within eight hours.
-The exam takes about one to two hours to complete.
+In Washington, you or your employees can typically finish the food manager certification training course in four to eight hours.
+The exam itself takes about one to two hours to complete.

 Restaurant owners are responsible for keeping a copy of their food protection manager's certification on-site.
 This certificate must be displayed or kept on file and made available upon request during health inspections.